smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 "They say the King hasn't slept in weeks.
 That he visits the lower chambers alone, emerging with blood on his robes.
 They say Daedalus looks haunted but the foreign architect just... continues.
 Works without rest, without fear.
 They say he's not natural."
 Lysippe paused.
 "And they say anyone who asks questions ends up missing.
 Like Thalia."

-The scullery maid.
+The curious scullery maid.
 Everyone knew where she'd gone.
 No one said it aloud.

 "They're executing the harbor master to keep the rest of us here," Pasiphaë said quietly.
 "Theron knows we're all planning to run.
 This is him closing the doors."